tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 #2 above - we looped through the array using the classic `for` loop that we know and love.
 We set the CSS transform property and saw some. interesting effects.

-#3 above - we used a *descendant* selector and the ES6 `for/of` to loop over the array.
+#3 above - we used a *descendant* selector to target &lt;b> tags that are inside of paragraphs, and the ES6 `for/of` to loop over the array.

 ## VII.
 Review Questions